0riginaln0/astra-trails/middleware-basic/readme.md

 ![Astra Middleware visualisation](Astra_Middleware_Visualization.png)

-Each middleware takes a `next_handler` function which can be a root handler an another middleware.
+Each middleware takes a `next_handler` function which can be a root handler or an another middleware.
 Each middleware has `Entry` and `Leave` part.
 If everything is ok in Entry logic, middleware calls `next_handler`, otherwise, it can return early.

 ```lua